 Like any other street market, bargain hard and harder at Bangkok Top Five Night Markets.
-Some items are available only at the fixed price, but mostly there is a good chance of huge bargain on almost every product.
-Normally, you should start from the 50% of the quoted price, if you don’t have a fair idea of the price.
+Some items are available only at the fixed price, but mostly there is a good chance of a huge bargain on almost every product.
+Normally, you should start at 50% of the quoted price, if you don’t have a fair idea of the price.

 JJ Green Market

-Known as JJ Green and more recently Green Vintage, this night market runs between 5am and midnight on Friday, Saturday and Sunday evenings.
-JJ Green offers many of the same goods, but in an altogether more chilled-out and ever so slightly more local-feeling setting.
+Chatuchak market is known as JJ Green and more recently Green Vintage, this night market runs between 5 am and midnight on Friday, Saturday and Sunday evenings.
+JJ Green offers many of the same goods but in an altogether more chilled-out and ever so slightly more local-feeling setting.

 Food options are plentiful – everything from Thai street food staples to trendy burger joints in converted market units decked out in light wood – as are bars, including a couple of particularly pleasant elevated spots with views over the hustle and bustle below.
 JJ Green is a great place to wind down the weekend on a Sunday afternoon in particular.